Five Tips to Insuring in a Flood Zone

 ii. by rain water pooling or failing to drain away

-5. Is the property at risk of other hazards?
+5. Check the property isn’t at risk to other natural hazards

-To have your insurance application considered by initio you will need to complete the linked Flood and Landslip Questionnaire and email to email@example.com along with any supporting documentation.
+If you still have questions, you can complete our Flood and Landslip Questionnaire and email it to [email protected] along with any supporting documentation.
 We will then review your application and confirm if we can provide insurance on your home.

 If you have suffered a flood and are wanting advice on your claim, please refer to our helpful claim guide.